 Dr. Crisson’s professional background includes community mental health centers, hospitals, civil commitment programs, and correctional institutions.
 She is skilled in working with individuals of diverse cultural backgrounds, including the LGBTQIA+ community.

 A Pittsburgh native, Dr. Cara Crisson earned her B.A. in Psychology, M.S. in Professional Counseling, and Psy.D. in Counseling Psychology from Carlow University.
 She relocated to northern Minnesota, where she learned cold-weather survival and even tried curling (it didn’t go so well).
-Dr. Crisson enjoys live music, travel, hockey, and being a dog-mom to Alfred and Eleanor.
+Dr. Crisson enjoys live music, travel, hockey, and being a dog-mom.